geonetwork/doc/source/contributing/translating.rst

 To automatically retrieve & update translations files, the script :code:`web-ui/download-from-transifex.sh` can be used.
-To use the script you have to join the translation team on transifex.
+To use the script you have to join the translation team on Transifex.